docs/config-reference.md

 - scheduler

-If capabilities is omitted or empty, MCP servers are still wired based on other config sections (e.g., memory.store, heartbeat.enabled, tools[]).
-The capabilities field provides explicit control and is the recommended way to declare what your agent can do.
+If capabilities is omitted or empty, core MCP servers are still wired based on other config sections such as memory.store, heartbeat.enabled, and cron.jobs.

 🔄 Prompt Resolution